-Once the diffuser has been deployed, trim the weighted tubing to the desired length and connect to the 3/8" barbed fitting on the blue outlet tubing exiting the bottom of the aeration cabinet.
-Secure with the included hose clamps.
+Once the diffuser has been deployed, trim the weighted tubing to the desired length and place two hose clamps on the tubing.
+Connect to the 3/6" barbed fitting on the blue outlet tubing exiting the bottom of the aeration cabinet and secure with the hose clamps.